nikki-uwu/Meower/eeg-firmware-knowledge-base.md

 // Prevents -1 underflow if ISR updates timestamp mid-calculation return (now >= then) ? (now - then) : 0;
 ```
+**Race condition**: When checking timeouts, code reads millis() then compares to lastRxMs.
+If WiFi ISR updates lastRxMs between these operations, the subtraction underflows to 0xFFFFFFFF.
+This function returns 0 instead of -1, preventing false timeouts.

 ### Battery_Sense Class
 - **IIR filter**: α=0.05 default (20x jitter reduction)